— 6 min read

 Modern construction software platforms include tools to record and report on safety incidents.
 Regular construction safety reports help managers identify the root cause of common hazards and reduce future impacts.
 Proper and detailed documentation could make a difference in a legal case in which responsibility for a mishap must be determined.

-7. Work with your insurance provider
+12. Work with an insurance provider.

 Categories: